huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image.md

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the image.
 Changing this creates a new image.

+* `vault_id` - (Optional, String, ForceNew) The ID of the vault to which an ECS is to be added or has been added.
+  This parameter is mandatory when you create a private whole image from an ECS.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: